Alexander-Evans-Moncloa/Nucleo-Fan-Controller/README.md

 A: Use the rotary encoder to set the target RPM in Closed Loop Fan Speed Mode.

 ### Q: I cannot see anything on the LCD Screen.
-A: Change the resistance on the 460Ohm potentiometer and check for connections.
+A: Change the resistance on the 460Ohm potentiometer and check the connections.

-### Q: The fan plugged in but is not spinning.
+### Q: The fan is plugged in but is not spinning.
 A: Ensure that the power supply is turned on and that there is a valid connection into the banana sockets on the extension board.

 ---